puppetlabs/puppetlabs-stdlib/README.md

 #### `join`

+**Deprecated.
+Puppet 5.5.0 has introduced a built in `join` function, which will take precedence over the stdlib function.
+See [Puppet 5.5.0 Release Notes](https://puppet.com/docs/puppet/5.5/release_notes.html#new-features).**

 Joins an array into a string using a separator.
 For example, `join(['a','b','c'], ",")` results in: "a,b,c".

 *Type*: rvalue.